kunukn/single-detect/README.md

-single-detect in C#
+Single Detect in C#
 =============

-Detect singles on 2D dimension space
+Detect singles in 2D dimension space

 About the project?, read this [blog](http://kunuk.wordpress.com/2013/01/13/single-detection-in-2d-dimension).